leylabmpi/SynTracker/README.md

   --no_seed         Set no seed for the subsampling of n regions per pairwise (optional).
                     This means that the average synteny scores may change between SynTracker runs due to the subsampling.
                     By default, a seed=1 is set to enable reproducibility between different runs.

+  --avg_all
+                    Create an additional output table with APSS (Average Pairwise Synteny Scores), which are based on all the available regions per each pair of samples (in addition to the output tables, based on the subsampling of n regions).
 ```

 ## Output